-Longtime Cleveland Clinic Florida patient Pauline Braathen has made history by giving the largest gift in the organization’s 25-year history.
-Braathen’s $30 million donation will fund the construction of a five-story, 144,000-square-foot building on Cleveland Clinic Florida’s Weston campus.
-The building will be named the Egil and Pauline Braathen Center and will house the expanded Pauline Braathen Neurological Center and Cleveland Clinic Florida’s Cancer Center.
+Longtime Cleveland Clinic Florida patient Pauline Braathen made history by giving the largest gift in the organization’s 25-year history.
+Braathen’s $30 million donation funded the construction of a five-story, 144,000-square-foot building on Cleveland Clinic Florida’s Weston campus.
+The building named the Egil and Pauline Braathen Center houses the expanded Pauline Braathen Neurological Center and Cleveland Clinic Florida’s Cancer Center.

-Mrs. Braathen’s gift is the culmination of many years of philanthropic support and will help maintain a cutting-edge neuroscience program in Florida today and in the future.
-She previously established a multimillion-dollar fund to support Cleveland Clinic Florida’s Neurology Program and the Pauline M. Braathen Endowed Chair in Neurology, held by Neurology Department Chair, Nestor Galvez-Jimenez, MD.
+Mrs. Braathen’s gift is the culmination of many years of philanthropic support and will help maintain a leading-edge neuroscience program in Florida today and in the future.
+She previously established a multi-million dollar fund to support Cleveland Clinic Florida’s Neurology Program and the Pauline M. Braathen Endowed Chair in Neurology, held by Neurology Department Chair, Nestor Galvez-Jimenez, MD.

 “I have traveled the world and experienced more medical institutions than I care to remember, but the quality of the clinicians and the depth of care that I have received from Cleveland Clinic Florida are unrivaled,” Mrs. Braathen said.
 “Dr. Galvez in particular, has provided me with outstanding care and support.
 He is knowledgeable, compassionate and undoubtedly one of the best in his field.”